bright/new-www/_posts/2018-02-09-from-react-to-react-redux-in-a-few-steps.md

     }
 }

-// This method will receive the application state in first parameter
+// This method will receive the application state in a first parameter
 // its job is to take the part of the application state that BigBossParent is interested in and return it
-// In this method we would like to exactly match the props that BigBossParent expects, however we will not care about
+// In this method we would like to exactly match the props that BigBossParent expects, however, we will not care about
 // methods.
 (We will not provide refreshNumbers method through mapStateToPros) function mapStateToProps(state: ApplicationState) {
-    // this method will return object has "numbers" with value of numbers that are kept in our application state return {
+    // this method will return object has "numbers" with a value of numbers that are kept in our application state return {
         numbers: state.numbers
     }
 }

-// This method will receive dispatch method as first parameter
+// This method will receive dispatch method as a first parameter
-// The dispatch will allow us to send actions to store.
+// The dispatch will allow us to send actions to the store.
 // (if this concept is unfamiliar to you, please take a look at Redux documentation or my previous post - http://eliaszsawicki.com/story-of-redux/ ) function mapDispatchToProps(dispatch: Redux.Dispatch) {
     return {